beyondcivic/rustcroissant/README.md

 The resulting binary will be in the `result/bin/` directory.

-✨ VERY IMPORTANT NOTE: The `nix build` command replaces the previous `cargo build` command, as it now uses Nix to manage dependencies and build the project.
+✨ GOOD TO KNOW: The `nix build` command can be used instead of `cargo build` command, as it now uses Nix to manage dependencies and build the project.

 ### Running the Application